Go Ad-Free

 We were already concerned about older Rinvoq commercials.
 You can read my take on the way the drug is being promoted for rheumatoid arthritis at this link.

-We asked the FDA if it approves such commercials before they air.
+We asked the FDA if it approved such commercials before they aired.

 The answer: